 If your tax debt has been piling up, it can easily become an overwhelming and stressful matter.
-You might feel it’s hopeless, not knowing what you should do or how you’re going to resolve the situation.
+You might feel hopeless, not knowing what you should do or how you will resolve the situation.
 But the worst thing to do is nothing at all.
-The penalties and interest just keep accumulating, putting you further and further into debt.
+The penalties and interest keep accumulating, putting you further into debt.

 The IRS takes outstanding taxes very seriously.
 They will use all legal methods to collect the money owed to them.
 They can seize your assets, freeze your bank account, garnish your wages, and even restrict your passport.
 They can file levies and liens on your property.
 Hopefully, this hasn’t happened to you yet, but it can and will if you fail to act fast enough.

 What is the Best Tax Resolution Option for You?

 When you owe the IRS but are unable to pay, there are several options available to you.
 Remember that one of the most important things you need to do is to begin paying your current taxes.
 You must be up-to-date with filing your income tax returns and paying your current taxes before most of these solutions are available.

 Here are some options available to you if you owe the IRS money.
 Whether these apply to you depends on your particular circumstances.